AJG91/receipt/README.md

 # receipt
-A small C++ program I made that takes in input from customers and prints a receipt.
+A small C++ program I wrote that takes in an order input from customers and prints a receipt.